junaidaliop/cf-tf/README.md

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

-*This project was developed by Muhammad Junaid Ali Asif Raja.*
+*This repository was developed by Muhammad Junaid Ali Asif Raja.*